verasls/impactr/cran-comments.md

 ## Release summary

 This is the first submission
 This is a resubmission.
-In this version I have corrected the URLs in README.md.
+In this version I have:
+* Put the ActiGraph name in single quotes in the description.
+* Document the return object of new_impactr_data function.
+* Document the new_impactr_peaks function.

 ## Test environments